 Frequently Asked Questions

-A few weeks after healing, your tattoo may fade or lighted up depending on placement, and how it was taken care of.
+A few weeks after healing, your tattoo may fade or lighten up depending on placement, and how it was taken care of.
 If the tattoo needs a touch up, it is best to stop by the shop and consult with the artist.
 If it is needed you will be able to set up a time to come in and get your tattoo touched up.
 Please come to the artist first, everyone has different skin and a different healing process time, so do not complain to anyone unless you have come in and talked to the artist that did the tattoo first.

 No, that’s the last thing you want to do.
 If your piercing actually is infected, and you remove the jewelry, the bacteria and pus can get locked inside if the hole closes up.
-The solution to healing an infection is removing it – you need to keep the fistula (piercing hole) open in order to allow the infection to drain.
+The solution to healing an infection is removing the infection – you need to keep the fistula (piercing hole) open in order to allow the infection to drain.

 Yup – they do.
 Some more than others.
 Some people are more or less sensitive than others, so there is no way to really say how bad a piercing is going to feel to you.
 But, the point is this – could you handle a really bad pain for 30 seconds?
 Well, most piercings last even less time than that, and most piercings are not that bad.
 Yes, they hurt.
 But it’s over so fast, you really don’t have much time to think about it.
 Some will bring a tear to your eye, but I’ve never heard anyone screaming bloody murder from the next room.
 Honestly, if you’re really that scared of the pain, you probably shouldn’t get the piercing.